 AMRG does not provide training in basic outdoor skills or how to be technical climbers/mountaineers.
 What we do is take people who have a good foundation in backcountry skills and teach them how to apply and expand upon those skills to serve as a search and rescue team member.
 Our expectations are fairly high and our training and requirements are extensive because safety is the number one objective of all search and rescue operations.
 Approximately 12–18 months of regular training participation is required by new members to become fully familiar with group standards, procedures, and personnel.
 New members are involved in all practice sessions and in actual missions to the greatest extent possible while remaining consistent with group safety requirements.

-AMRG generally trains three days per month, September through May.
+AMRG generally trains two days per month at this time, September through May.
 The monthly training cycle generally consists of:

-- First Thursday of the month, 7–9 p.m.: General business meeting followed by a classroom training session
+- Second Thursday of the month, 7–9 p.m. : General business meeting followed by a classroom training session*

-- Second Saturday of the month, full day: Field training session (sometimes these are two days, Sat. and Sun.)
+- Third Saturday of the month, full day: Field training session (sometimes these are two days, Sat. and Sun.)

 Additional training classes and field training scenarios are often scheduled by the various AMRG SAR certification groups or are made available through the Alaska Search and Rescue Association (e.g., SAR Tech II courses).

-All prospective members are also required to complete the AMRG Basic Training Course in order to become an operational member.
+All new members in the trainee member category are also required to complete the AMRG Basic Training Course in order to become a prospective member.
 Basic Training covers AMRG operational procedures and equipment in a series of three-hour training sessions held one night a month, as well as a couple of key field training events.

 The AMRG Basic Training topics include: